fribbels/Fribbels-Epic-7-Optimizer/README.md

 * Shows an error
   * Try it again a couple times, it does fail occasionally

+* Drop by the Discord server for help debugging other issues: https://discord.gg/gCSK2cJNcK

 ### Optimizer

 - If the optimizer doesn't work or doesn't load correctly: